Q&A & Flashcards Available

 1. Introduction to Earth's Motions

-• They are responsible for phenomena such as day and night, changing seasons, and the behavior of winds and ocean currents.
+• These planetary motions dictate major environmental phenomena such as the cycle of day and night, seasonal changes, and the behavior of winds and ocean currents.

 2. Rotation of the Earth

-• The Axis: The imaginary line passing through the center of the earth, connecting the North Pole and South Pole.
-It is tilted at an angle of 23½° from the vertical, or 66½° to the plane of the earth's orbit.
+• The Earth's Axis: This is an imaginary line running through the center of the earth, connecting the North and South Poles.
+It is perpetually tilted at an angle of 23½° from the vertical, which corresponds to an angle of 66½° relative to the plane of the earth's orbit.

-• Speed: The rotational speed is maximum at the Equator (1670 km per hour) and gradually decreases towards the poles.
+• Varying Speed: The speed of rotation is fastest at the Equator (1670 km per hour) and gradually decreases to zero at the poles.

-• Coriolis Effect: An apparent force acting on moving objects over a rotating body.
-It causes winds and ocean currents to deflect to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
+• Coriolis Effect: A force generated by rotation that deflects moving objects (like winds and ocean currents) to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.

-• Centrifugal Force: The outward force generated by rotation creates a slight bulge at the equator and a flattening at the poles.
+• Centrifugal Force: The rotational speed creates an outward force that causes the earth to bulge at the equator and flatten at the poles.

-• Time Differences: Rotation creates a time difference of 4 minutes for each degree of longitude across the globe.
+• Time Differences: It establishes a time difference of 4 minutes for every degree of longitude across the globe.

-• Temperature Moderation: The 24-hour cycle prevents extreme temperature variations between day and night, keeping the earth habitable.
+• Temperature Regulation: The relatively short 24-hour cycle prevents extreme temperature variations between day and night.

 4. Revolution of the Earth